reduce-algebra/reduce-algebra/generic/emacs/REDUCE/README.txt

 output.
 (Slightly slower after the addition of bignum support -- maybe 24 times slower.
 This is not surprising and may be improvable.)

-Try other test files.
+Other test files

 "poly/polydiv.tst" now runs correctly.

-"pol/poly.tst" now also runs correctly provided I replace the `d' in the products in the gcd tests with <<d>> to force an extra evaluation.
+"poly/poly.tst" now also runs correctly provided I replace the `d' in the products in the gcd tests with <<d>> to force an extra evaluation.
 I can't find the cause of this problem.

+Arith package

+The REDUCE 3.8 file smlbflot.red contains are error that must be corrected as in later REDUCE versions.
+The file "rdelem.red" uses the smacro incprec!: defined in "smlbflot.red", but it is not being applied.
+Attempting to load "smbflot" doesn't seem to work, so temporarily, I have added the smacro definition to the top of the file.

+With the above two changes, "arith/arith.tst" appears to run correctly.
+However, !:rd: should be output as !:RD!: although this is purely internal information, and there are a lot of rounding differences, but nothing serious and sometimes Emacs REDUCE is more accurate!
+Probably OK for now.